Smart Casual – The IDEAL Dress Code for Women & Men

 I’ll define smart casual and explain what it means, what is considered smart casual dress code, and where you can wear smart casual for a maximum stylistic effect.

-In simple terms, the smart casual dress code ranges between anything smarter than a tracksuit but less formal than a suit.
+In simple terms, the smart casual dress code ranges between anything smarter than a tracksuit and less formal than a suit.

 And depending on who’s wearing it and for what occasion, the smart casual dress code can be “formal smart casual” and “informal smart casual.”

 Time to detail the smart casual dress code with a few representative examples and pics.

 Smart casual is a dress code (dressing style) that combines “smart wear” such as business attire, with “casual wear” such as informal clothes and even streetwear.